Idyllic Lugu Lake & Walking Marriages

 Continue to the Dongba Museum and drive to Baisha.
 The Baisha village used to be the capital of the once powerful Naxi Kingdom.
 You visit the Liuli temple with beautiful wall paintings from the late Ming Dynasty.

 Visit Yuhu village, a romantic village where the Austrian-American Botanist Joseph Rock used to live from 1922 to 1949.
-His house has been transformed to a small museum about the live and work of Joseph Rock.

 In the evening optional visit of a Dongba Concert, the typical Naxi Music.
 Naxi Dongba Music is a sort of very old and unique Taoist Temple music.
 Its history can be traced back to the Eastern Zhou Dynasty (770-221 B.C).
 It is believed that the famous General Chukoliang brought the music to Lijiang during the Period of the 3 Kingdoms (221- 65 B.C.)